The key to having phenomenal workouts is definitely not an overpriced “pre-workout” powder.

 Why Should I Eat This?

-All of these pre-workout meals have a solid amount of carbohydrates and having carbs before you train will prevent you from prematurely running out of gas during your workout.
+These pre-workout meals have a good amount of carbs.
+Eating carbs before you train will keep your energy up during your workout.

-Your energy source for high-intensity training like lifting weights or sprinting comes from the carbohydrates.
+Your energy for high-intensity training, like lifting or sprinting, comes from carbohydrates.
 There is also a good amount of protein in these meals to increase the amount of muscle you can build and to minimize muscular damage from the workout.

-Your fat intake is not high during these meals because your body does not prioritize using fat as fuel during high-intensity workouts like sprinting and heavy lifting.
+Your fat intake is not high during these meals.
+Your body does not use fat as fuel for high-intensity workouts, like sprinting and heavy lifting.
 There is no need to load up on extra, unusable energy if you do not need it.
-And fat has a slower digestion rate than carbs, so too much fat before a workout could lead you to feeling full and sluggish while you are training.
+Fat digests at a slower rate than carbohydrates.
+So, too much fat before a workout could make you feel full and sluggish while training.

 Conclusion